-• [added] Add more Nova API scenarios
+• [added] Expand Nova API benchmark in Rally

 Add support for listing nova hosts, agents, availability-zones and aggregates.

 - [updated] Make sure VolumeGenerator uses the api version info while cleanup - Designate V2 Add recordset scenarios unify kwargs name in scenarios

 Add create_and(list|delete)recordset scenarios Remove the test also that checks the allowed methods, this is in order for us to be able to have a private method walk_pages that will do fetching of pages for us vs attempting to fetch 1 giant list at once.